GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

   --role=roles/run.invoker
 ```

 Run the following commands to deploy the workflow template.
-You associate the service account that you created in the previous step using the `--service-account` option.
+You associate it with the service account that you created in the previous step using the `--service-account` option.

 ```
 cd $HOME/community/tutorials/ml-pipeline-with-workflows/workflows